mtmosier/WiringPi2-Python/README.md

 **WiringPi 2 for Python**

+This is a fork of the projected located at https://github.com/Gadgetoid/WiringPi2-Python.

 WiringPi: An implementation of most of the Arduino Wiring
 	functions for the Raspberry Pi

 WiringPi2: WiringPi version 2 implements new functions for managing IO expanders.

+**Changes**

+The only change made in this fork was to allow wiringPiISR to take a python function and argument for the callback.

 **Testing:**
 Build with gcc version 4.6.3 (Debian 4.6.3-14+rpi1)